anthontaylor/SogetiServer/README.md

 ## Running

+To migrate database table

+    lein migrate

+To connect to database and api

+    docker-compose up

+To build api

+    docker-compose build api

 To start a web server for the application, run:

     lein ring server

-To view view the json response, add /name to the end of the url.
-Default port is http://localhost:3000/ and you can get basic json response at http://localhost:3000/

-To connect to database

-    docker-compose up

 ## Deploying